Berlin’s office market is on the rise

 You are an entrepreneur and looking for a suitable location in Berlin?
 Our real estate portal provides an overview of the commercial real estate and spaces offered by public sector and private owners.

 The city continues to evolve

-Berlin’s growth continues to skyrocket and, as big-name overseas developers look to secure increasingly larger holdings, more new locations, particularly those convenient to transport hubs, are emerging.
+Berlin’s growth continues to skyrocket.
+As big-name overseas developers look to secure increasingly larger holdings, more new locations, particularly those convenient to transport hubs, are emerging.

-Alongside investment opportunities, Berlin's culture and the overall quality of life and importantly cost of living play a big role in the city's appeal.
-With the UK possibly losing tech talent to Brexit, friendlier locales like Berlin appear even more attractive to adventurous entrepreneurs.
-The capital's open attitude and cool image appeal to a young, tech-savvy crowd, along with the relatively low residential rents and affordable cost of living.
+Alongside investment opportunities, Berlin's culture and the overall quality of life and affordable cost of living play a big role in the city's appeal.
+The German capital's open attitude and cool image appeal to a young, tech-savvy crowd, as do the relatively low residential rents and comparatively high standard of living.

 If you need support, Berlin Partner is here to help.
-You can find a load of information on our Business Location Center Berlin website or – if you have a special request or don't know where to start – please contact:
+You can find a load of information on our Business Location Center Berlin website.
+If you have a specific request or just don't know where to start – please contact:

 - Birgit Steindorf, Head of Business Location Center